VinutnaBoyapati/MediFusion/README.md

 MediFusion consists of the following key systems:

-### 1. Appointment System
+### Appointment System

-- Allows patients to schedule appointments with doctors.
+-Enables patients to book, reschedule, or cancel doctor appointments.
-- Provides real-time availability of doctors.
+-Displays real-time doctor availability.
-- Ensures hassle-free booking and rescheduling.
+-Streamlines the entire scheduling process to reduce wait times.
 ### 2. Review System

 - Enables patients to provide feedback on their medical experience.